rschristopher/ischristtrue.com/src/truth.md

 # Nature of Truth

-Seeking truth is perhaps the first inkling of fundamental questions one can ask.
+Seeking truth is the first intimation, the nascent wondering, of the fundamental questions of life.
 We might start with the most fundamental,

 !!! question "What is real?"